 Association of Computing Machinery for Women (ACM-W)

 ACM-W supports, celebrates, and advocates for the full engagement of women in all aspects of the computing field.
-The group has a variety of social, technical, and outreach events that are fun and provide a sense of community with a supportive network of people who have the same mission.
+The group has a variety of social, technical, and outreach events that are fun and provide a sense of community.

 Computer Science Graduate Student Association (CSGSA)